quartx-software/quartx-blog/content/code/efk_stack/index.md

 ---

-When it comes to managing our currently small infrastructure, it became clear very early on that logging is vital. taking the proper care in logging everything in the code base etc. was carried out, However we had one small problem, it was a very difficult job to go visit any or all of these logs, weather it be system logs, docker logs or logs directly from our main application.
+When it comes to managing our currently small infrastructure, it became clear very early on that logging is vital.
+Taking the proper care in logging everything in the code base etc. was carried out.
+However we had one small problem, it was a very difficult job to go visit any or all of these logs, whether it be system logs, docker logs or logs directly from our main application.

-Heres where the journey to look into implementing a centralized logging system began.
-There was a few important key features we needed,
+Here's where the journey to look into implementing a centralised logging system began.
+There was a few important key features we needed:

 <!--more-->

 1. The ability to store and collect logs of any kind by pulling from any location at any time.

-2. Using open source technology to achive all this.
+2. Using open source technology to achieve all this.

 3. Being able to filter, aggregate, compare and analyze the logs.